 The plaintiff did not return to work and was ultimately diagnosed with Post Traumatic Stress Disorder (PTSD) and depression.
 She then sued for constructive dismissal and intentional infliction of mental suffering.

 The Court of Appeal noted that the company knew the plaintiff’s earlier harassment complaint was "more than an allegation."
-The Court also found that the company's position on the re-hiring was demeaning, dismissive and re-victimized the plaintiff and minimized the past conduct of the harasser in the eyes of the plaintiff and other employees...
+The court also found that the company's position on the re-hiring was demeaning, dismissive and re-victimized the plaintiff and minimized the past conduct of the harasser in the eyes of the plaintiff and other employees...

 The plaintiff bears the onus of establishing that [the employer's] conduct made her continued employment with them intolerable, taking into account accommodation proposals made.
 I am satisfied on a balance of probabilities that an objective reasonable bystander, aware of all the facts, would find that [the plaintiff's] continued employment with [the company] in these circumstances was intolerable....

 [The company's] conduct toward [the plaintiff] was flagrant and outrageous.
-I also find that [the company's] treatment of the plaintiff was grossly unfair, unduly insensitive and in blatant disregard of her interests.
+I also find that [the company's] treatment of [the plaintiff] was grossly unfair, unduly insensitive and in blatant disregard of her interests.
 The Court has the benefit of extensive expert medical evidence which establishes that the plaintiff suffered actual damages as a direct result of the way in which she was treated by [the company] at the time of her dismissal.

 This site provides general information about workplace sexual harassment only.
 It is not a substitute for receiving legal advice about your situation.
-Apply now to receive 4 hours of free legal advice.
+Request a Referral to receive 4 hours of free legal advice.

 The Shift Project is funded by the Department of Justice and delivered by the Public Legal Education Association of Saskatchewan (PLEA).